- City Departments

-The Fire Marshal’s office is responsible for enforcing the codes and standards put in place to protect life and property.
-Every measure taken is meant to both prevent fires as much as possible and, when fire does come, to save as many lives as possible.
+The Fire Marshal's office enforces the codes and standards to protect life and property.
+Every measure taken is meant to both prevent fires as much as possible and, when a fire does come, to save as many lives as possible.

-This office accomplishes this task through fire inspections for businesses, transient rental units, and installations of detection and protection devices on a regular basis.
-But the job doesn’t end when a fire starts.
+This office accomplishes this task through fire inspections for businesses, transient rental units, and standard installation of detection and protection devices.
+But the job doesn't end when a fire starts.
 This division also performs fire investigations when the smoke clears.

-Fire Prevention departments across the country are dedicated to the constant improvement of our understanding of the nature of fires and how to best protect you and your loved ones from them.
+Fire Prevention departments nationwide are dedicated to improving our understanding of the nature of fires and how to protect you and your loved ones best.

-The goal of this office is to see every business, residence, and public event properly equipped to prevent fires and save lives.
+This office aims to see every business, residence, and public event adequately equipped to prevent fires and save lives.